killer-r2d2/gulp_starterproject_2021/README.md

 My school made Beda Bächler has organized these for the class.
 I now owe him a beer.
 ![](https://media.giphy.com/media/zXubYhkWFc9uE/giphy.gif)

 ###TECHNOLOGY CONCEPT (INCL.
 EVALUATION OF THE TECschuleHNOLOGIY, AND JUSTIFICATION):

 ###SUMMARY AND OUTLOOK, PERSONAL NOTE:

+I started to work for my DIPLOMA THESIS right after the briefing.
+My plan was:

+1. Build the html structure for all sites/elements.
+2. Implement the css for mobile.
+3. Implement the css for desctop.
+4. Implement javascript.
+5. Organize the Hosting.
+6. Done.

+At point 2, I realized that my approach took too much time.
+I started the implementing of desctop and mobile version at the same time.
+So, I had not to edit everything twice.
+To start with javaScript was hard, it had been a while that we used it in school.
+I was able to refresh it at the free coding sesssions with my classmades (thanks dudes).
+Till the first school day after the holidays, I was on the right track.
+On the remaining 4 school days I was able to get some important inputs, thanks to Killian for his patience.

+Today is the 28.08.2020, 12:26pm.
+I am not finished with everything, but I have done my best and I'm proud of my work.
+During this time I've learnd a lot, Applying the school's knowledge to a project was a very good experience.
+It gave me more confidence with the different languages and technologies.
+I really enjoyed working on this project, it confirmed that I enjoy realizing designs/things.
+When I think back to the time when I started my education (Web Integrator 2019), until now, I have been taught an enormous amount of knowledge.
+Sometimes i feel like a Flowerpot that is filled with soil, and someone waters it, but the soil can no longer absorb water and needs time to soak up the water (does that make sence?).

+Anyway, I will continue to follow the path as a web developer in the future, because it feels right.

+PS: Thanks to:
+- All teachers of Web Professionals
+- My girlfriend Michaela for kicking me in my ass
+- My classmades
+- My family
+- And all other supporters I've forgot

 ###Eidesstattliche Erklärung: